Redleaf23477/CF-FriendlyPrint/README.md

 In most pages, normal mode is simply enough.
 However, since there isn't unified format on tutorials, normal mode may end up deleting wrong elements in the page or encounter some unexpected errors.
 If normal mode failed to fetch correct contents, you can always use dummy mode and delete the unwanted elements on you own.

 ## FAQ

+**Q: Why am I getting `Loading...
+Reopen the extension when the webpage is fully loaded...` in the popup?**

+A: The extension will start functioning after the web page is fully loaded (including loading tutorials), before that the message will be shown in the extension pop-up.
+Simply dismissing the pop-up then reopening the extension after the page is loaded will solve the problem.

 **Q: The extension acts weird occasionally in tutorial pages?**